ac04-dump/gutu/README.md

 [![Pull requests](https://img.shields.io/github/issues-pr/alexcoder04/gutu)](https://github.com/alexcoder04/gutu/pulls)

 `gutu` manages your desktop startup applications.
-Especially on standalone window managers, it can be used to uniform the processes you need to run (e. g. notification daemon, keybind handler etc)
+Especially on standalone window managers, it can be used to uniform the way you handle the processes you need to run (e. g. notification daemon, keybind handler etc)

 ## Installation

 ### Arch Linux (AUR)

-gutu is available on the [AUR](https://aur.archlinux.org/packages/gutu)
+gutu is available on the [AUR](https://aur.archlinux.org/packages/gutu).

 ### Prebuild release (all distros, binary only)

 Download the binary from [github.com/alexcoder04/gutu/releases/latest](https://github.com/alexcoder04/gutu/releases/latest) and copy it to a directory in your `$PATH`.

-### Other Distros (Make)
+### Other Distros (build from source)

 ```sh
 git clone "https://github.com/alexcoder04/gutu.git"